Filing FAFSA for Graduates Students

 State Financial Aid

-Unfortunately, enacted with the 2010 budget – graduate TAP has not been funded for the 2011–12 academic year.
+Unfortunately, enacted with the 2010 budget – graduate TAPwill continue to not be funded after the 2011–12 academic year.
 For more information, visit Chapter 1 of the HESC: Programs, Policies, and Procedures: Guide to Grants and Scholarship Programs.

 Prior to Completing the FAFSA